Nuitka/Nuitka/README.rst

       ``clcache`` does not work with it, there a Python 3.5 or higher needs to be installed.

-      Nuitka finds these needed Python versions (on Windows via registry) and you shouldn't notice it as long as they are installed.
+      Nuitka finds these needed Python versions (e.g. on Windows via registry) and you shouldn't notice it as long as they are installed.

+      Increasingly, other functionality is available when another Python has a certain package installed.
+For example, onefile compression will work for a Python 2.x when another Python is found that has the ``zstandard`` package installed.

    .. admonition:: Moving binaries to other machines